paypal/resteasy-spring-boot/README.md

 ## Projects

 ##### sample-app
-A simple Spring Boot application that exposes JAX-RS endpoints as Spring beans using RESTEasy via this RESTEasy Spring Boot starter
+A simple Spring Boot application that exposes JAX-RS endpoints as Spring beans using RESTEasy via this RESTEasy Spring Boot starter.

 ##### spring-boot-starter-resteasy
-The RESTEasy Spring Boot Starter project
+The RESTEasy Spring Boot Starter project.

 ## Reporting an issue
-Please open an issue in using our [GitHub issues](https://github.com/paypal/resteasy-spring-boot/issues) page
+Please open an issue using our [GitHub issues](https://github.com/paypal/resteasy-spring-boot/issues) page.

 ## Contributing
 You are very welcome to contribute to RESTEasy Spring Boot starter!
 Read our [Contribution guidelines](./CONTRIBUTING.md).